hannahilea/BongoBoard/README.md

     ```
     Note: we can't *just* do a typical git clone into this directory, because the directory is non-empty.

+...and that's it!

+### Usage

+If you've followed the above setup, when you power the Feather on, it will show up as an available Bluetooth keyboard peripheral, e.g. for your personal computer.
+Once you've paired with it, it is ready to be used in any of the available modes.
+See those modes for additional description.

+### Additional notes for developers

+- Using VSCode?
+The [Serial Plotter](https://marketplace.visualstudio.com/items?itemName=badlogicgames.serial-plotter.) is useful for e.g. understanding sensor input (in this case, from the mic).
-...and that's it.
-If you want to update functionality, and need to add additional CircuitPython libraries, those can be found [here](https://learn.adafruit.com/welcome-to-circuitpython/circuitpython-libraries).
+- If your code needs add additional CircuitPython libraries, those can be found [here](https://learn.adafruit.com/welcome-to-circuitpython/circuitpython-libraries).
+You'll need to use the bundle that matches the current CircuitPython version for this project, which (as time of writing) is  "Bundle for Version 8.x".

 ## Notes

 - [Logo](https://editor.p5js.org/hannahilea/sketches/77GaUZb62) created in p5.js; adapted from preexisting [earth/moon/orbit sketch](https://happycoding.io/tutorials/p5js/arrays/earth-moon-emoji-orbit).
-- Curious about what it looks like inside?
+- Curious about what the DK Bongos look like inside?
 Here's a quick teardown someone else made: https://www.youtube.com/watch?v=NJOHrHGcB3g